nickmckay/GeoChronR/README.md

 library(geoChronR)
 ```

+## Getting started with geoChronR

+A great way to get started with geoChronR is to work through [some of the tutorials on the geoChronR documentation page](http://nickmckay.github.io/geoChronR).
+These are also provided as "vignettes" that come installed with geoChronR, which you can access by running `browseVignettes("geoChronR")`.
+These examples run through how to create an age model ensemble, perform ensemble correlation, regression, spectral and principal components analysis, and visualize the results.
+They also show off some of the tools we've built for efficiently working with and visualizing LiPD datasets.

+Once you're ready to start applying these techniques to your new data, you'll need one more LiPD files.
+[Thousands of LiPD datasets are available at lipdverse.org](http://lipdverse.org) and the [World Data Service for Paleoclimatology](https://www.ncdc.noaa.gov/data-access/paleoclimatology-data).
+If you'd like to create your own dataset, the easiest way is using the [lipd.net/playground](http://lipd.net/playground).
+This can be a bit daunting at first, but check out the tutorial on the playground, and/or this [youtube tutorial](https://youtu.be/rHZ1oZXmF84) to get started.

 ## How to Cite this Code

 McKay, N. P., Emile-Geay, J., and Khider, D.: GeoChronR – an R package to model, analyze and visualize age-uncertain paleoscientific data, Geochronology Discuss., https://doi.org/10.5194/gchron-2020-25, in review, 2020.